ryanp543/portfolio/_pages/wedgie.md

 The vertical spinner comprises of two thick steel “blades” mounted on a center pulley driven by a nylon-Kevlar belt.
 The pulley contains a press-fitted lubricated bushing that allows it to rotate about a fixed steel shaft.
 Oil-impregnated washers prevent the screws fastening the blades from colliding with the middle members when spinning erratically.

-{% include gallery id="gallery2" caption="Wedgie's internal electronics" %}
+{% include gallery id="gallery2" caption="Wedgie's internal electronics." %}

 ## Electronics System

 Wedgie’s four wheel drive was propelled by Dewalt 18V drill motors, each connected to an old motor controller after our Ragebridge 2 accidentally shorted.
 The weapon itself was powered by a Mamba XLX Extreme 800kV brushless motor.
 Both the drive and weapon system were linked together and fueled by a LiPo battery.
 The entire robot was remote controlled.

+{% include gallery id="gallery3" caption="Various images." %}

 ## Materials Selection and Manufacturing